Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i
 This is work for task 1.
 It is a script that prints the effective username of the current user.

+2-groups
+This is work for task 2.
+It is a script that writes out all the groups the current user is part of.